kuhanw/seq2seq/README.md

 ## Anti-LM

 We will take our queue from [arXiv:1510.03055 [cs.CL]](https://arxiv.org/abs/1510.03055) and introduce an anti-Language model.
-Anti-LM being a fancy phrase to mean we will somehow tally up the most common sequences in the (but not necessarily limited to!) corpus and use this information to reward or penalize the decoder so as to encourage diversity and punish generic responses.
+Anti-LM being a fancy phrase to mean we will somehow quantify the frequency of target sequences *not* predicated on the source sequence in the (but not necessarily limited to!) corpus and use this information to reward or penalize the decoder so as to encourage diversity and punish generic responses.

 Practically, this means modifying the Tensorflow beam search decoder, `tf.contrib.seq2seq.BeamSearchDecoder`, to rank the decoder outputs by a new heuristic,